MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ---
 description: Use this article to learn more about what Windows telemetry is gathered at the basic telemetry level.
-title: Windows 10 version 1703 basic telemetry events and fields (Windows 10)
+title: Windows 10, version 1703 and Windows Server 2016 basic telemetry events and fields (Windows 10)
 keywords: privacy, telemetry
 ms.prod: w10
 ms.mktglfcycl: manage